Morlabs/BasedAgent/Docs/Contributions/Code Contributors Weights Guide.md

-# Code Contributor Guide To Earning Weights & Their Implied Value for BasedAgent
+# Contributor Guide To Earning Weights & Their Implied Value for BasedAgent

 ## TL;DR

-The emissions for Code Contributors are calculated based on "weights".
+The emissions for Contributors (both Code and Community) are calculated based on "weights".
 An individual's allocation is equal to their weights divided by the total number of weights, multiplied by the daily BAAG emissions.
-BasedAgent is a marketplace for Code.
-Coders compete to provide high-quality code at the best price, and then maintain that code and their weight in the Code Contributors' rewards.

 ## Introduction